techidaily/site-tiktok-video-files/source/_posts/new-top-7-tiktok-emojis-and-unveiling-hidden-tiktok-charms-for-2024.md

 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2080333/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### 3\.
+Select the emoji tab and view the list

+Select an emoji you wish to add to your video and then drag the emoji where you want it to appear on your video.

 ### Part 4: Use Filmora Video Editor to Make Stunning TikTok Videos

 Undoubtedly, TikTok is an excellent video-sharing platform to add more value to your videos, possibly with Filmora video editor.
 The video editor is quite popular, with millions of TikTok users.
 Also, the platform includes unique TikTok emojis effects that make your experience using the app better.
 There are several Filmora TikTok emojis' effects you need to know.